basys/docs/tests.md

 }
 ```

-Here is a sample test which checks that web app home page contains a `&lt;div&gt;Hello world!&lt;/div&gt;` element:
+Here is a sample test which checks that web app home page contains a `<div>Hello world</div>` element:
 ```javascript
 import {Selector} from 'testcafe';